sc-ventures/cloudbreak-documentation/docs/blueprints.md

 ## Blueprints

-**Ambari blueprints** are your declarative definition of your HDP cluster, defining the host groups and which components to install on which host group.
+**Ambari blueprints** are your declarative definition of your HDP or HDF cluster, defining the host groups and which components to install on which host group.
 Ambari uses them as a base for your clusters.

 You have two options concerning using blueprints with Cloudbreak: